China options limited as U.S. panel outcasts Huawei, ZTE

 "For operators, the biggest draw for buying Chinese equipment has been the price point and the financing available.
 It'll be a difficult proposition (to not buy Chinese gear) when the whole industry is under liquidity stress," the official said, declining to be named due to the issue's sensitivity.

 In New Zealand, opposition parties called for an inquiry into Huawei's involvement in building a government-sponsored ultrafast broadband network.
-The Chinese firm last year signed an equipment deal with network operator Chorus Ltd, which is building most of the network.
+The Chinese firm last year signed an equipment deal with network operator Chorus Ltd (CNU.NZ), which is building most of the network.

 "The taxpayer shouldn't be giving Huawei hundreds of millions of dollars to make it easier for Beijing to potentially spy on us," said Gareth Hughes, information technology spokesman for the Green Party.
 The government said the opposition was painting "a misleading view of the situation".